Plugin Author: Delicious Brains

 /wp-content writable (at least temporarily) for it to create this directory.
 For example:

 $ chgrp www-data wp-content(where “

 www-data” is the group your FTP client uses)

 $ chmod g+w wp-content

 Latest Change log entry:

-backup, cron, database, mysql
+backup, database, database backup, mysql